 How to get a job in Norway

-You could also try cleaning, becoming an au pair, or working in a warehouse or factory.
+You could also try cleaning, fruit picking, becoming an au pair, or working in a warehouse or factory.

 The European Voluntary Service (EVS), funded by the European Commission (EC), is a scheme aimed at people aged 18 to 30 wishing to volunteer abroad.
 It offers young people the chance to volunteer for up to 12 months in a number of countries.
 Opportunities vary from placements concerned with sport and culture to those focused on social care and the environment.
-Accommodation, travel, food and insurance are all covered by a European grant and you even receive a personal allowance each month.
+Accommodation, travel, food and insurance are all covered by a European grant, and you’ll even receive a personal allowance each month.

 Non-EEA nationals, however, must contact their Norwegian embassy to apply for a residence permit, and must apply for permanent residence after three years.

-Many well-educated Norwegians can speak English fluently, and some larger companies have English as the working language.
+Many well-educated Norwegians can speak English fluently, and some larger companies have English as their working language.
 However, most jobs require workers to have fluent knowledge of Norwegian.
 Regardless, learning it will greatly increase your options and potentially lead to better salaries.
 Norwegian language courses are available in the UK.

 How to explain your qualifications to employers